hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 setMax(30);
 ```

-COPY

 To update our program to use the new classroom size, we’d have to update the constant 30 to 35.
-But what about the call to setMax()?
+But what about the call to `setMax()`?
 Does that 30 have the same meaning as the other 30?
 If so, it should be updated.
 If not, it should be left alone, or we might break our program somewhere else.
 If you do a global search-and-replace, you might inadvertently update the argument of setMax() when it wasn’t supposed to change.
 So you have to look through all the code for every instance of the literal 30, and then determine whether it needs to change or not.
 That can be seriously time consuming (and error prone).

 The following code (using symbolic constants) makes it much clearer that these two uses of the value 30 are not related: